 - There is a command line tool available called

 pquotafor checking Project Disk/STASH usage and quota.
 An explanation and example of using this command is on the Checking How Much Space you are Using page.

-Request Project Disk or STASH Space
+Manage/Request Project Disk or STASH Space

-As your project approaches its annual end date, LPIs and optional Administrative Contacts will receive a renewal notification.
+As your project approaches its annual end date, LPIs and optional IT/Administrative Contacts will receive a renewal notification.
 Go to the RCS Project Management web site and select the Renew/Change Project form.
 Select Active on the form to have your project continue, indicate which of your current users are still on your project, and answer all other questions on the form.
 Projects must be renewed once a year.
 If you would like to end your project, you can do nothing or you can submit the Renewal form to mark the project Finished and thus avoid further reminder emails.

 The Renew/Change Project form can actually be submitted at any time of the year in order to do tasks such as removing inactive users from the project.
 However it only acts as the mandatory annual renewal during the 60 days prior to the project’s end/renewal date and during this period it asks for more comprehensive information, including how much CPU time (measured in SUs) the project will need during the following year.